Visit our travel agent friends at MEI Travel

 29 Jul 2013

-The good news is cruising these days is a far cry from the "old days" of cruising in the last century when ball gowns and tuxedos with tails and top hats.
-Royal Caribbean is pretty open about what you can wear throughout the cruise but at dinner time, there's still a few elements of formality left to consider.
-And for those that don't want to dress up beyond t-shirts and shorts, Royal Caribbean has options for you as well.
+Royal Caribbean is pretty open about what you can wear throughout the cruise but at dinner time, there are still a few elements of formality left to consider.
+And for those who don't want to dress up beyond t-shirts and shorts, Royal Caribbean has options for you as well.

 Casual

-Casual dress code is defined by Royal Caribbean as, "Sport shirts and slacks for men, sundresses or pants for women."
 This basically means its clothing that is a step up from what you might wear around the ship during the day.
-Often during the day, guests will wear shorts, t-shirts and other pool-friendly clothing.
-Casual dress code means it should be nicer than that, with the suggestions we see above.
+Often during the day, guests will wear shorts, t-shirts, and other pool-friendly clothing.
+The casual dress code means it should be nicer than that, with the suggestions we see above.

-In our experience, we see men wearing long pants with polo shirts with khakis or "nice jeans" (no holes) and a collared shirt.
-For women, we often spot skirts, sundresses or just a nice blouse.
+For women, we often spot sundresses or just a nice blouse.
 The best way I can describe it is what you would probably wear to visit your grandmother on a holiday.

 Casual night dress code is the most common dress code you will find on your cruise and it's the easiest to pack for.